 Note that you don’t want to use anything with harsh bristles, as this can loosen fabric or exacerbate existing issues in the upholstery itself.

 Once you’ve done an initial surface cleaning, then go ahead and let your furniture air out.
 This can be accomplished in an enclosed but open space in your home, especially a place with open circulation.
-While this step is less necessary for furniture that hasn’t been used heavily (or furniture that hasn’t been sitting in musty storage spaces), it always helps with any “old” smell that sometimes accompany antique furniture.
+While this step is less necessary for furniture that hasn’t been used heavily (or furniture that hasn’t been sitting in musty storage spaces), it always helps with any “old” smell that sometimes accompanies antique furniture.

 Extraction Foam Cleaning Vs. Steam Cleaning